Variational Method in Quantum Field Theory: Variational Method at Infinite Volume

-At the same time, the variational estimate fails to reproduce the vanishing of the physical mass at the Chang duality point, located at $\lambda / 4! = 2.807(34)$ \cite{Serone1}.
-Within our construction, which employs the sinh–Gordon mass as the sole dynamical input, the only signature of criticality arises at the limiting value $b^\star$, corresponding to $\gmax$, which is approached only asymptotically by the function $b(\lambda)$.
+Remarkably, although the computation is performed within a different theory, the resulting variationally-approximated mass closely tracks that of the Borel-resummed $\varphi^4$ mass for couplings $g \lesssim 1/3$, providing a compelling indication of the robustness and internal consistency of the variational method.
+At the same time, the variational approximation fails to reproduce the vanishing of the physical mass at the Chang duality point.
+Within our construction, which employs the sinh–Gordon mass as the sole dynamical input, the only signature of criticality arises at the limiting value $b^\star$, corresponding to $\gmax$, which is approached only asymptotically by the function $b(g)$.